shalinda-j/CodeOrbit/docs/src/languages/java.md

 ### JDTLS Binary

-By default, zed will look in your `PATH` for a `jdtls` binary, if you wish to specify an explicit binary you can do so via settings:
+By default, CodeOrbit will look in your `PATH` for a `jdtls` binary, if you wish to specify an explicit binary you can do so via settings:

 ```json
   "lsp": {